Victoria-Fragapane/blogdown.source/content/home/about.md

 # About Me

-I am student at the University of Mons, Belgium... [tell here a little bit about you, using Markdown formatting]
+My name is Fragapane Victoria.
+I'm 19 years old and I live in Belgium.
+I am student at the University of Mons in Belgium and I do my second year of my bachelor in Biology.

+During my high school, I went to APMW in Morlanwelz and I did a cursus based on Mathematics and Sciences.
+I was graduated on June 2017.

+Later I have for project to be a teacher of Biology in high school.